 Take Control of Your Data

-The extension of the Data Manager tool to allow fine-grained control by individuals over their private and unpublished data.
+The extension of the Data Manager tool to allow fine-grained control by individuals over their private data.

-Enhances the functionality of SAFE by adding SPARQL support to SAFE Client Libs and SAFE Vault.
+Enhances the functionality of Safe by adding SPARQL support to Safe Network Client and Safe Network Node.
 This ensures that the Network can understand a well-known semantic query language, and enables users to search.

 Manage sharing and permissions of private, unpublised data and files, for collaboration between individuals and groups.